 Most traditional domestic banks will turn your penny auction business down for a merchant account due to the risk associated with chargebacks.
 Yet, overseas banks and online merchant services providers can readily help you set up a merchant account for your penny auction site.

 How can I Manage my Chargebacks?

 The expert team at eMerchantBroker can help you find a penny auction merchant account tailored to your needs while also helping you manage your chargebacks with the eMerchantBroker Chargeback Shield.
 The Chargeback Shield notifies you immediately of a disputed charge and allows you to refund or contest the charge.
-This brings you, the merchant, back into the decision making loop while most other merchants aren’t even aware of a chargeback until it’s too late.
+This brings you, the merchant, back into the decision-making loop while most other merchants aren’t even aware of a chargeback until it’s too late.

 Another strategy is to make sure your terms and conditions are clear so any customers on your site understand how your service operates.
-You may also higher a merchant account manager to help you manage your chargeback rate.
+You may also hire a merchant account manager to help you manage your chargeback rate.
 Ultimately, the best approach is to be sure your penny auction merchant account provider can handle the elevated chargeback rate associated with penny auction sites.

 Understanding and managing chargebacks is a fundamental part of running a penny auction website.
-The chargeback rates are regrettable but with effective management you can minimize the impact they have on your business and your bottom line.
+The chargeback rates are regrettable but with effective management, you can minimize the impact they have on your business and your bottom line.